Tenders and Grant Applications

-The Grants Team can provide copies of SCU's insurance certificates, if these are required as part of your tender submission or application.
+The Grants Team can provide copies of Southern Cross University's insurance certificates, if these are required as part of your tender submission or application.

 If you have specific questions regarding General and Product Liability or Professional Liability Protection coverage, please contact Insurance and Risk Management.
 For queries regarding Workers Compensation please contact Workplace Health and Safety.

-- SCU is governed by the SCU Intellectual Property Rights Policy.
+Southern Cross University is governed by the Southern Cross University Intellectual Property Rights Policy.